johnphenry/LEGACY-bundlr/README.md

 # bundlr
 A python program that will automatically take an OSX executable and place it into an application bundle.
 Designed for the command-line user with a deadline.
-Used for many game jams and it really helped out.
-It helps to not have to go into an IDE just to generate an app file.

 # How to use
 USAGE: